-- their centres. - We sponsor a weekly #LovePlayTalk radio programme that addresses important issues relating to parenting young children.
-This is supported by a monthly article in the local community newspaper. - the private sector to embrace the vision for Worcester and create a place where young children flourish. - The Worcester Young Child Forum was established in February 2019 as part of a larger vision of "Worcester - A place where young children flourish!" - experts from the private, public and non-profit sector meet to address key ECD issues. - the Foundation is helping to ensure that young children have the necessary infrastructure and services to reach their full potential. - A corporate partner is working with the DO MORE FOUNDATION to assist 9 ECD centres to obtain and fire certificates, as well as furniture provision.
+- 32 ECD practitioners attended the monthly ECD workshop, and received educational material to use in their centres. - We sponsor a weekly #LovePlayTalk radio programme that addresses important issues relating to parenting young children.
+This is supported by a monthly article in the local community newspaper. - The Foundation partnered with a corporate sponsor to co-host a CEO business breakfast that inspired the private sector to embrace the vision for Worcester and create a place where young children flourish. - The Worcester Young Child Forum was established in February 2019 as part of a larger vision of "Worcester - A place where young children flourish!" - The DO MORE FOUNDATION facilitates monthly forum meetings at which 80+ ECD practitioners and experts from the private, public and non-profit sector meet to address key ECD issues. - Through these meetings, as well as infrastructure upgrades of ECD centres that have lost their subsidies, the Foundation is helping to ensure that young children have the necessary infrastructure and services to reach their full potential. - A corporate partner is working with the DO MORE FOUNDATION to assist 9 ECD centres to obtain Department of Social Development registration.
+This includes assistance with approval of building plans and fire certificates, as well as furniture provision.
 One centre has received full registration and two have been conditionally registered.